 But what is a good email?

 A good e-mail has a line with an explanatory subject: “Meeting request for summer internship”, “Reminder: meeting this afternoon at 3PM at local POP-2165”.
 The email is polite but brief.
 The sender who wants an answer quickly summarizes the question so that the reader can understand 1) that it’s a question and 2) what’s the question.
-I often get answers to my own emails that I send to people who are much busier than me by summarizing, from the front line, what I expect from them with this email.
+I often get answers to my own emails that I send to people who are much busier than me by summarizing, from the first line, what I expect from them with this email.
 Better yet, I will see them in person.
 An email that is too long probably requires a meeting in person.

 A bad email